Visiting people in aged or disability care

 - wear a mask

-- frequently wash your hands thoroughly for at least 20 seconds with soap and water, or an alcohol-based hand rub
+- frequently wash your hands thoroughly for at least 20 seconds with soap and water, or use an alcohol-based hand rub (sanitiser)

-- cover your nose and mouth when coughing and sneezing with tissue or a flexed elbow.
+- cover your nose and mouth when coughing and sneezing with tissues or a flexed elbow.
 Wash or sanitise your hands and dispose of tissues in a bin immediately.